panaversity/EduSmart/README.md

-# The Architecture of University AI Agent and GPT
+# The Architecture of Panaversity AI Agent and GPT

 ## Prompt: We are developing a personalized generative ai based teaching content generation system, which agentic framework will be the best fit for it?